 Hershey’s Kisses Christmas Commercial

-Ever since 1989, Hershey’s has been airing this iconic ad featuring 11 kisses representing bells and playing the Christmas tune “We Wish You a Merry Christmas.”
+Ever since 1989, Hershey’s has been ringing those bells.
+This iconic ad features 11 kisses representing bells and playing the Christmas tune “We Wish You a Merry Christmas.”

 Jeanne Pieper practically started a movement when she published her book, A Special Place for Santa that tells about Santa visiting the Nativity.
 Soon, figures of kneeling Jesus’ were popping up all over the place.
 While the message being portrayed is that is important for us to not forget the “reason for the season,” some Christians feel that there is “no room in the inn” for Santa.